GeoDaCenter/webgeoda/README.md

 **What is this thing?**

 WebGeoDa is a set of tools, templates, and scaffolding to quickly and easily develop geospatial data dashboards.
 WebGeoDa builds on the GeoDa suite of geospatial software and extends jsGeoDa through accessible and ready-to-go examples.
-WebGeoDa uses  [jsGeoDa](https://jsgeoda.libgeoda.org/) (Xun Li & Luc Anselin) as the core of it's geospatial engine, alongside a collection of modern, high-performance analytic, data, and UI modules.
+WebGeoDa uses  [jsGeoDa](https://jsgeoda.libgeoda.org/) (Xun Li & Luc Anselin) as the core of it's geospatial engine, alongside a collection of modern and high-performance libraries for mapping, analysis, data handling, and UI matters.

 WebGeoDa capabilities have four areas of complexity.
 It's easy to learn, but with a high ceiling for customization: